jessicaldale/manager-readme/README.md

 I am not here to tell you how to do your job.
 I believe you are able to operate as a professional adult, and make smart decisions.
 This does not mean that I expect you to do everything on your own - I am here to provide you guidance and mentorship (either through me, or by finding the people you should be getting it from).
 Nor do I expect you to know everything - when you need help, I expect you to not hesitate and ask for it.
 If you feel you made a mistake, own up to it, we're all human and mistakes happen.
 Ultimately, I am here to help you do your job in any way I can.

+* To clarify: you’re here because of your experience and your skills and I don’t want to override either of those.
+I’m here to help you succeed but not dictate how you should act.
+* My job is to help evaluate your approach.
+If I think you’re headed down the wrong path, I’ll definitely try to dissuade you, but disagreeing with my input does not indicate that you’re doing something wrong.
+* You’ll still need to get consensus, agreement, and input from your teammates.

 # Process
 I believe that there is a place for process on a team.
 I need certain processes in place to be able to manage up and out to the rest of the organization; however I do not believe in process for the sake of process.
 I know that what works for one team, will not work for another - and I know that dictating process is not ideal.
 I will attempt to improve process, but I want to make sure that any changes I make are beneficial for all parties.
 If you ever have feedback on process - please let me know - I want the team to operate at its best at all times, and having a process that makes sense for everyone is critical.